Azure-Samples/communication-services-web-calling-widget-hero/README.md

 ### Actions after deployment

-Due to the nature of this application meant to interact with Teams Calling Applications we will need to do a few things following the completion of the deployment regarding your Azure Communication Services resource the app will use.
+Since this application is meant to interact with Teams Calling Applications we will need to do a few things following the completion of the deployment regarding your Azure Communication Services resource the app will use.

 <img src='./media/config-tutorial-screen.png' width='1000'>